Mantis: A Foundation Model for Mechanistic Disease Forecasting: Results

-In all settings we evaluated, Mantis outperforms comparison models trained directly on the task-specific data (Figure \ref{fig:mantis_performance}a).
-This level of generalization, across diseases, mechanisms, and modalities, underscores Mantis’s capacity as a true foundation model, and the advantages of scale afforded by simulation data.
+Across all seven disease forecasting tasks, spanning respiratory, vector-borne, bloodborne, and syndromic targets, Mantis consistently ranked first or second on both point and probabilistic metrics (Table \ref{tab:results}).
+This level of generalization, across diseases, mechanisms, and modalities, demonstrates Mantis's capacity as a foundation model and the advantages of scaling afforded by simulation data.
 Rather than relying on domain-specific tuning, Mantis captures structural features of contagion that transfer across contexts, enabling immediate deployment in settings where other models would require retraining, expert tuning, or disease-specific data collection.
-Its ability to internalize general principles of transmission, rather than memorize specific patterns, makes it uniquely suited for forecasting in low-data and low-resource settings.